 Employees who require time off under this policy should provide reasonable advance notice of the absence unless advance notice is not feasible.
 When advance notice is not feasible, employees may provide documentation certifying the absence was related to domestic violence, sexual assault, or stalking, within a reasonable time.
 When such certification is provided, no disciplinary action for the absence will be taken.
 Certification may include, but is not limited to, any of the following:

-- a police report indicating the employee was a victim of domestic violence or sexual assault
+- A police report or a USC Department of Public Safety report indicating that the employee or the employee’s child was a victim of domestic violence, sexual assault, or stalking

-- a court order protecting or separating the employee from the perpetrator of an act of domestic violence or sexual assault, or other evidence from the court or prosecuting attorney that the employee appeared in court
+- A court order protecting or separating the employee from the perpetrator of an act of domestic violence, sexual assault, or stalking, or other evidence from the court or prosecuting agency, that the employee or the employee’s child appeared in court

-- documentation from a medical professional, domestic violence advocate or advocate for victims of sexual assault, health care provider or counselor that the employee was undergoing treatment for physical or mental injuries or abuse resulting from victimization from an act of domestic violence or sexual assault
+- Documentation from a licensed medical professional, domestic violence advocate, licensed health care provider, the Department of Child and Family Services, or other counselor, that the employee or employee’s child was undergoing treatment for physical or mental injuries or abuse resulting from an act of domestic violence, sexual assault, or stalking

 Human Resources Administration